agmcfarland/FluPipeline/README.md

                         keep reads that mapped above or eequal to this phred- scaled value.
 [3]

+  # assembly
+  --no_assembly         Do not assemble reads into a draft genome.
+[False]

   # variant calling
   --min_variant_phred_score
                         keep all variants above or equal to this phred-scaled